 Caribbean Stud poker is also a 5-card poker game but players must beat a dealer.
 In this game, players will also place an Ante bet before they are dealt the cards.
 They will then get 5 cards facing up, while the dealer will get 4 cards facing down and 1 card facing up.
 Players will then decide if they want to fold or if they wish to call.
 If they call, they will place another bet that is equal to twice the original bet.
 If they call, the dealer’s final poker card will be revealed and the showdown will take place.
 In order for the dealer’s hand to qualify, it has to at least have an Ace and a King.
 If the hand does not qualify, the player will win regardless of his hand.
 Some games might also offer a progressive jackpot that is triggered when players achieve a royal flush.

 Video Poker Rules

-The rules of a video poker game might differ from one game to another, so we are going to discuss different rules that could change based on where the game is played..
+The rules of a video poker game might differ from one game to another, so we are going to discuss different poker rules that could change based on where the game is played.

 The Minimum Paying Hand:

 The minimum paying hand is the poker hand that players will have to achieve to be eligible to claim a payout.
 It differs from one game to another depending on the rules of the game as well as the other features.
 For example, if a game has a wild card or cards, it will have a higher minimum paying hand, which could be as high as 3 of a kind.
 This means that if players do not get a three of a kind, they will not qualify for a win.
 For a Jacks or Better, the minimum hand is a pair of Jacks.
-For Tens or Better, it is a pair of Jacks, but most games that do not have extra features, the minimum hand is a pair of Jacks.
+For Tens or Better, it is a pair of Jacks, but most games that do not have extra features will have a minimum hand pair of Jacks.